Exploring Creation with Biology

 Exploring Creation With Biology is a biology course that is written to the student (the reader of the book), not to a classroom, and that is one of the things that makes this curriculum unique.
 The author recommends that this book be used during the 9th grade year.
 It is okay to use the book for the 10th grade year as long as that suits the student's course of study.

-Schedule: Editions 1 and 2: The schedules listed in this area are for the individual student.
-Co-op schedules are in the co-op section of this apologia site.
+Schedules/Lesson Plans: Editions 1 and 2: The schedules listed on this page are for the individual student.
+Co-op schedules are in the co-op section at donnayoung.org.

 Bookmarks: Editions 1 and 2: Exploring Creation With Biology has a lot of vocabulary.
-The large amount of vocabulary is what inspired the first bookmarks that I made for these courses.
+The large amount of vocabulary is what inspired me to make bookmarks for these courses.

 Lab Sheets: I've linked my lab sheets at the bottom of this page at The Lab